-The first results are concerned with the control of the 2D compressible Navier-Stokes equations over a dihedral plane.
+The first results were concerned with the control of the 2D compressible Navier-Stokes equations over a dihedral plane.
 The technical device consists in a small hole which allows to suck or to inject some fluid in the flow, depending on the pressure measured at another point.
 This improves the aerodynamics performance of the dihedral.
 Variants are possible, for instance by considering several such devices and taking into account the local properties of the flow.

-Another work is concerned with simulation of the control of low Reynolds number flows (laminar regimes) over a backward facing step by imposing pulsed inlet velocities.
+Another work was concerned with simulation of the control of low Reynolds number flows (laminar regimes) over a backward facing step by imposing pulsed inlet velocities.
 Such a flow can be considered as a toy-model for the modelling of combustion phenomena.
 The goal is to understand and control vortex formations, by making the frequency and amplitude of the incoming fluid vary.

-Recently, previous results on the step were generalized to the transitional regime, with a work of E. Creusé, A. Giovannini (IMFT Toulouse) and I. Mortazavi (EPI INRIA MC2, Bordeaux).
+Recently, previous results on the step were generalized to the transitional regime, with a work of E. Creusé, A. Giovannini (IMFT Toulouse) and I. Mortazavi (EPI INRIA MC2, Bordeaux) [14].
 The nonstationarity property of the uncontrolled flow allows to use some closed-loop control strategies.
 The control process is either a global one, by imposing a pulsed inlet velocity like for the laminar case, or a local one by the use of two horizontal jets located on the vertical side of the step.

-Our current objective is now to apply such techniques on the "Ahmed body geometry", which can be considered as a first approximation of a vehicle profile.
-This work is performed in collaboration between E. Creusé and C.H.
-Bruneau (EPI INRIA MC2, Bordeaux) in the context of the research and innovation program on terrestrial transports supported by the ANR and the ADEME, leaded by Renault and PSA and managed by Jean-Luc Aider (ESPCI Paris).
-We have in mind to combine active and passive control strategies in order to reach efficient results, especially concerning the drag coefficient, on two and three dimensional simulations.
-Another important point consists in deriving more sophisticated control laws, using either adaptive or optimal control processes.
+Passive as well as active control was also performed on the "Ahmed body geometry", which can be considered as a first approximation of a vehicle profile.
+This work is performed in collaboration with the EPI INRIA MC2 team in Bordeaux, in the context of the research and innovation program on terrestrial transports supported by the ANR and the ADEME, leaded by Renault and PSA and managed by Jean-Luc Aider (ESPCI Paris).
+We have in mind to combine active and passive control strategies in order to reach efficient results, especially concerning the drag coefficient, on two and three dimensional simulations [27].
+Another important point on which we would like to focuse consists in deriving more sophisticated control laws, using either adaptive or optimal control processes.